 The RSA John Kinross Scholarships (£3,000) are for final year and postgraduate artists and architects to spend a period of 6 to 12 weeks in Florence to research and develop their practice.
 Florence has been an inspiration to generations of artists and architects and this opportunity allows successful applicants to experience its magnificent history, study its art and architecture, learn the language and create a visual record of their experience.

-Each year ten artists / architects will receive an initial payment of £2,800 for travel, accommodation and subsistence, with the remaining £200 awarded on the satisfactory completion of the Scholarship.
-Artists are required to use autonomy to their best advantage.
+This year, twelve graduates (three architects and nine artists) will receive an initial payment of £2,800 for travel, accommodation and subsistence, with the remaining £200 awarded on the satisfactory completion of the Scholarship.

 Art: Applicants must be students in their Honours or Postgraduate years of study at one of the following art schools in Scotland - Gray's School of Art, Aberdeen, Duncan of Jordanstone Collage of Art, Dundee, Edinburgh Collage of Art, Glasgow School of Art, and University of the Highlands and Islands.

-Architecture: Applicants must be RIBA Part 2 students in their final year, or currently attending a Masters programme, at one of the six Scottish Schools of Architecture.
+Architecture: Applicants must be RIBA Part 2 students in their final year, or currently attending a Masters programme, at one of the five Scottish Schools of Architecture.
 Group work is not admissible.

 About John Kinross RSA(1855 – 1931)